rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/learn_unsafe_rust/src/core_unsafety/abi_and_ffi.md

 A subset thereof can also be used across language boundaries.
 This is true for arrays, structs and unions.
 Arrays and structs are declared just like the native Rust counterpart with an added `#repr(C)` annotation.
 Unions are less common in normal Rust code since they do not store which variant is used a a particular moment which makes them difficult to use due to the unsafe blocks needed to read from them.
-However, some C APIs do contain unions so that they also hove to be used on Rust side.
+However, some C APIs do contain unions so that they also have to be used on Rust side.
 Notice that they still need to be annotated with `repr(C)`, despite their C-heavy usage:

 ```rust